Transporting causal effects from a randomized trial without "transportability:" a case study of political advertising during U.S. elections: Supplementary Materials for the Ad Effect in Georgia

-We provide a comprehensive result (i.e., the specific numbers of confidence intervals) for the results presented in Section \ref{subsec:county.pa}.
-Specifically, Table \ref{tab:pa.county.ate.voted} lists the ad effect estimated by the OR estimator under transportability for each county in Pennsylvania.
-It also lists the effect direction for the sensitivity analysis after calibration and the smallest $\exp(|\gamma_1-\gamma_0|)$ that makes the ATE significant. { \begin{longtblr}[ caption = {County-level ad effect with the OR estimator in Pennsylvania, the smallest $\exp(|\gamma_1-\gamma_0|)$ that makes the effect significant, and the effect direction.
-The voting history is coded in the original way as in \cite{aggarwal20232}, i.e., as binary variables of whether one has voted each year from 2000 to 2018.}, label = {tab:pa.county.ate.voted}, ]{ colspec = {XX| XX}, }
+We provide a comprehensive result (i.e., the specific numbers of confidence intervals) for the results presented in Section 6.2.
+Specifically, Table \ref{tab:ga.county.ate} lists the ad effect estimated by the OR estimator under the three choices of sensitivity parameters in Figure 4 for each county in GA. { \begin{longtblr}[ caption = {County-by-county ad effect with the OR estimator in GA under $(\Gamma_0,\Gamma_1)=(1,1)$, $(\Gamma_0,\Gamma_1)=(0.990,1.006)$, and $(\Gamma_0,\Gamma_1) = (1.006,0.990)$.
+Each cells lists the TATE with $95\%$ CI in parentheses.}, label = {tab:ga.county.ate}, ]{ colspec = {X| X XX}, }